nepenth/knowledge-base/README.md

 ### Career Development <a name="career-development"></a>
-The Career Development category provides resources to help you grow professionally as a technologist, including best practices for advancing your career, insights into maintaining work-life balance through humor, and comprehensive guides for preparing for technical job interviews.
-This collection offers practical advice and strategies across three subcategories: Best Practices, Humor In Tech, and Job Interview Preparation.
+The Career Development category provides resources to help technology professionals grow their careers through best practices, job interview preparation, and insights into the lighter side of tech work.
+This collection spans three distinct areas, offering practical advice, humorous perspectives on industry norms, and strategic guidance for advancing in technical roles.
 *Subcategories: Best Practices, Humor In Tech, Job Interview Preparation* *Items: 3*